Table of contents

 During this time I was still waiting for my defamation judgement to be handed down by the District Court.
 Council Mayors had become a powerful force, using politics and the courts to silence critics.

-What annoyed me most about the LQAQ campaign to eliminate me, was that the LGAQ is actually supposed to represent councils throughout Queensland.
-However, their persecution of me highlighted the organisation was run by just a few powerful Mayors and was all about furthering their interests.
+What annoyed me most about the LQAQ campaign to eliminate me, was that the LGAQ is actually supposed to support Queensland Councillors.
+However, their persecution of me highlighted the organisation was run by just a few powerful Mayors and it was all about furthering their political interests.

-It had been years since this action was launched and it certainly had taken its toll.
+It had been years since this action was commenced and it had certainly taken its toll.
+It is draining to be subject to a lengthy legal process with an uncertain outcome, over an indefinite time.

 Shame job